nada

 The no-KYC eSIM space has grown significantly.
 In 2024, Silent.Link was essentially the only option.
 Now there are four providers, each with a different approach to pricing, payment, and privacy.

 The choice comes down to what you need beyond data.
 If you just want an eSIM, any of these four will work.
-If you need phone numbers, a VPN, and API access alongside your eSIM — all from one service, all payable with Lightning — that's what we built nadanada for.
+If you need phone numbers, a VPN, and API access alongside your eSIM, all from one service, all payable with Lightning, that is what we built nadanada for.

 Check out our eSIM plans to see current pricing and country coverage.
 And if you need a phone number for SMS verification without revealing your identity, read our guide on how to receive SMS verification codes anonymously.